Mathematical battles. Educational and methodological material on the topic: Mathematical combat

 – The largest chord in the circle.
 (Diameter).

-- A device for measuring angles.
+– Device for measuring angles.
 (Protractor).

 Questions for the second team:

-- A statement beyond doubt.
+- A statement that does not raise doubts.
 (Axiom).

 – The ratio of the adjacent leg to the hypotenuse.
 (Cosine).